-A monthly fee is charged to all participants, including those who have all funds in the self-directed brokerage window.
-An additional monthly account maintenance fee will apply if any investments are through the brokerage window.
+A monthly fee is charged to all participants, including those who have funds in a self-directed brokerage account.
+An additional monthly account maintenance fee will apply if any investments are through a brokerage account.

-For each loan request, a \$100 loan processing fee is deducted from the loan amount to cover administrative expenses.
+For each loan request, a \$75 loan processing fee and \$25 loan maintenance fee are deducted from the loan amount to cover administrative expenses.

-The 2021 administrative expenses charged to participants were \$262,667 for the Salaried Plan, \$648,678 for the Hourly Plan, and \$26,680 for the Niles Bargaining Plan.
+The 2022 administrative expenses charged to participants were \$270,190 for the Salaried Plan and \$683,039 for the Hourly Plan.

-The fees described above are included within Plan Interest in Howmet Aerospace Retirement Savings Plan Master Trust investment gain (loss).
+The fees described above are included within Plan Interest in Howmet Aerospace Retirement Savings Plan Master Trust investment loss.